-Taplin Cellars as a wine label is a newer addition to the Napa Valley but the Taplin family history in the area dates back to 1871.
-First Taplin family member to move to the Napa Valley was John Orange Taplin, a dairyman who came to California from Vermont during the Gold Rush, settled in San Francisco in 1856 and eventually moved north to to find a home for his dairy cows.
-In 1866 he established a dairy along the Silverado Trail near the intersection of the road that was named for him (Taplin Road) – his dairy was located on property that extended south towards Zinfandel Lane.
+Taplin Cellars as a wine label is a newer addition to Napa Valley but the Taplin family history in the area dates back to 1871.
+First Taplin family member to move to the Napa Valley was John Orange Taplin, a dairyman who came to California from Vermont during the Gold Rush, settled in San Francisco in 1856 and eventually moved north to find a home for his dairy cows.
+In 1866 he established a dairy along the western side of the Silverado Trail near the intersection of the road that was named for him (Taplin Road).
+His dairy was located on property that extended south towards Zinfandel Lane.
 Milk in those early days was transported to homes in metal containers on top of a horse-drawn wooden carriage.
 Some of the better wooden carriages that we have seen in the Napa Valley used leather brakes – the more basic ones used wooden brakes!

 Taplin Road was originally called Spring Valley Road – the old Spring Valley Schoolhouse dating from 1894 still stands next to Taplin Road.
 He sold his dairy in 1884 to his sons John and William – who ran the dairy until about 1940.